goauthentik/authentik/website/docs/policies/working_with_policies/working_with_policies.md

 2. In the Admin interface, navigate to **Flows and Stages -> Flows**.
 3. In the list of flows, click on the name of the flow to which you want to bind a policy.
 4. Click on the **Stage Bindings** tab at the top of the page.
-5. Click the arrow (**>**) beside the name of the stage to which you want to biond a policy.
+5. Click the arrow (**>**) beside the name of the stage to which you want to bind a policy.
-   The details page for that stage displays.
+   The details for that stage displays.
-6. Here, you can decide if you want to create a new policy and bind it to the stage (**Create and bind Policy**), or if you want to select an existing policy and bind it to the stage (**Bind existing stage**).
+6. Here, you can decide if you want to create a new policy and bind it to the stage (**Create and bind Policy**), or if you want to select an existing policy and bind it to the stage (**Bind existing policy/group/user**).